Kolawole-kehinde/Kolawole-Kehinde/README.md

 <h3 align="left">🚀 About Me</h3>

-I’m a software developer with over 3 years of experience creating scalable, high-performing web applications.
+I’m a software developer with years of experience creating scalable, high-performing web applications.
 My focus is on building clean, efficient, and user-centered solutions using modern technologies like React, Next.js, and TypeScript.

 I care about writing maintainable code, improving performance, and solving real-world problems through thoughtful engineering.